jaysson/sfstate/readme.md

 - No conditional transitions.
 Put your conditional logic in the event `reducer`
 - No activities.
 May be added in future if there is demand
 - No delayed events & transitions.
 Keep that logic where the event originates
+- No visualiser.
+The library is designed to dynamically derive the next state for an event

 ## Examples